acend/helm-basics-training/content/en/docs/04.0/deploy.md

 {{% /alert %}}

 {{% onlyWhen mobi %}}
-You can use `helmtechlab-python-<namespace>.phoenix.mobicorp.test` as your hostname if you want to access your deployed application.
+Use `awesome.<namespace>.kubedev.mobicorp.test` as your hostname.
 It might take some time until your ingress hostname is accessable as the DNS name first has to be propagated correctly.
 {{% /onlyWhen %}}